GhiXu/Geo-Neus/README.md

 This is the official repo for the implementation of [Geo-Neus: Geometry-Consistent Neural Implicit Surfaces Learning for Multi-view Reconstruction](https://arxiv.org/abs/2205.15848), Qiancheng Fu*, Qingshan Xu*, Yew-Soon Ong, Wenbing Tao (* Equal Contribution), NeurIPS 2022.

 ## Setup
 This code is built with pytorch 1.11.0 and pytorch3d 0.6.2.
-In addition, other packages in requirements.txt are required.
+In addition, other packages listed in requirements.txt are required.
 You can create an anaconda environment called geoneus with the required dependencies by running:
 ```
 conda create -n geoneus python=3.7